uiyengar322/StyleGAN-tests/README.md

 # StyleGAN-tests

 StyleGAN exploration on new landscape and city image datasets.
-Code from Keras.io/Keras GitHub repository
+Code from Keras.io/Keras GitHub repository,
 Source: https://github.com/keras-team/keras-io/blob/master/examples/generative/stylegan.py
 Licensed under the Apache License, Version 2.0, which is also included.